Algeria entry requirements for Indonesia passport holders

 Transit visa required

-Indonesian passport holders generally need a transit visa to change planes in Algeria, even if staying airside.
+Indonesian passport holders require a transit visa to pass through Algeria, even if staying airside.
+Apply at an Algerian embassy/consulate before travel.

 Exceptions & conditions